 Okay, I’ll admit it, this post may have just been an excuse to talk about Game of Thrones.
 I love this show (and the 2.5 books that I’ve read) and am so pumped to watch the final season.

 And I’m not the only one.
-More than 16 million people tuned in to watch the season premier of season 7 back in 2017.
+More than 16 million people tuned in to watch the season premiere of season 7 back in 2017.

 But what makes Game of Thrones so popular?
 Why are people so invested in these characters battle for the throne?
 Well, it’s a combination of many things, including: